A Unified Learning-based Optimization Framework for 0-1 Mixed Problems in Wireless Networks: Introduction

 \subsection{{Contributions}}

 The main contribution of this paper is to overcome the limitations of prior works by developing a unified approach for solving 0-1 mixed optimization problems in wireless networks.

+While pure RL methods explore the solution space based on trial-and-error, which is inefficient in the vast solution spaces of large-scale wireless networks.
+The core novelty of our work is the creation of a framework that transforms this process into an informed search.
+We achieve this by creating a unique synergy between convex optimization and RL, where the former provides a prior to guide the exploration of the latter.
 We first model the process of solving binary variables as an Markov decision process (MDP).
 Then, we relax binary variables to reformulate the original problem into a convex framework, where a feasible relaxed solution is derived based on convex optimization theory.
 Using the relaxed solution as prior information, RL is exploited to determine the suboptimal solution of the binary variables.
 When the RL algorithm reaches a terminal state, a binary solution is determined, and the continuous variables can be easily optimized using traditional optimization method.
 In each episode, the objective value serves as the reward for RL, i.e., it is used to update the search policy.
 This process is repeated until the termination condition for the whole problem is met.
 This proposed approach can enhance the efficiency of searching binary variables space as well as the likelihood of converging to a suboptimal solution.
 In summary, our key contributions include: \begin{itemize} \item Considering the problem scalability and time complexity requirement in wireless networks, we integrate convex optimization with RL to tackle the binary decision of 0–1 mixed problems.
 We solve a relaxed sub-problem before binary decision making, and use the relaxed solution as prior information to guide RL search policy. \item We theoretically prove that the neighbourhood of the relaxed solution has a higher probability of containing suboptimal solutions.
 Thus, relaxed solutions can provide prior information for RL to guide its searching policy effectively.

 \item We discuss the extensions of our approach to handle non-convex objective functions and non-convex constraints.
 These extensions broaden the applicability of our approach to complex real-world wireless networking scenarios. \item We conduct simulations to validate the proposed learning-based optimization approach for wireless problems with convex and non-convex objective functions.
 The simulations demonstrate that for large-scale wireless problems, our proposed approach is more effective in exploring better solutions than traditional optimization methods and pure RL. \end{itemize}